morgendagen/riden-dongle/README.md

 - Handles approximately 65 queries/second using Modbus TCP or raw socket SCPI (tested using Unisoft v1.41.1k, UART baudrate set at 921600).

 ## Warning

 - When flashing the Riden WiFi module you _will_ erase the existing firmware.
 - The firmware provided in this repository comes with no warranty.

 ## Query Performance

 The regular Riden power supply firmware is considerably slower than UniSoft, handling less than 10 queries/second.
-It is probably best to keep the UART baud rate at 19200 for the regular Riden power supply firmware.
+It is probably best to keep the UART baud rate at or below 19200 for the regular Riden power supply firmware.
 With UniSoft's firmware you can go significantly higher.

 ## VISA communication directives

 An example test program can be found under [/scripts/test_pyvisa.py](/scripts/test_pyvisa.py)

 ### VXI-11